MichaelCade/90DaysOfDevOps/Days/day68.md

     }
 ```

-The outcome of the above will look the same as it does right now but if we added more webservers or removed one this would dynamically change the proxy configuration.
+The outcome of the above will look the same as it does right now but if we added more web servers or removed one this would dynamically change the proxy configuration.
 For this to work you will need to have name resolution configured.

 ### User created

-User created variables are what we have created ourselves.
+User-created variables are what we have created ourselves.
 If you take a look in our playbook you will see we have `vars:` and then a list of 3 variables we are using there.

 ```Yaml
 - hosts: webservers